emmanuellmhango/lukeinterview-backend/README.md

 ## 📖 [HOSPITAL MANAGEMENT] <a name="about-project"></a>

 This is a backend app that manages the hospital facilities in Malawi.
 It is built in Ruby on Rails using postgres database.
-You can access the backend [HERE](https://github.com/emmanuellmhango/lukeinterview-frontend)
+You can access the frontend [HERE](https://github.com/emmanuellmhango/lukeinterview-frontend)

 It is api only with the following endpoints: